-Nick Foley is the founder of Celebrate the Hero and Move for Inclusion.
-Both are initiatives that motivate and empower people of all ages to make a difference by propagating good through action.
+Nick Foley is the founder of Good Sport, the non-profit organization Move for Inclusion, and is a co-founder of WE BE US.
+All are initiatives that motivate and empower people of all ages to make a difference by propagating good through action.

-Nick has had the privilege of speaking all over North America and is also the author of two books: “Act Like You’ve Been There: Rules For My Brother” which is a guide to living with integrity and perpetuating good citizenship, and most recently the children’s book “Kapernakus” (Ka- pern-a-kus) which focuses on self-esteem and inclusion.
+Nick has had the privilege of speaking all over North America to a variety of different audiences.
+He is also the author of two books: “Act Like You’ve Been There: Rules For My Brother,” a guide to living with integrity and perpetuating good citizenship; and most recently the children’s book “Kapernakus” (Ka- pern-a-kus) which focuses on self-esteem and inclusion.

-Most recently Move for Inclusion took Nick on a coast to coast bike trip from Victoria BC to St John’s NFLND, stopping at various locations to speak about Inclusion of all people without bias.
-Nick was able to complete his 8312 km journey on July 25th 2015 after 95 days on the bike.
-On his ride Nick spoke to thousands of people on the importance of creating a culture of understanding and acceptance as well as raising money for charities.
+In 2015, Move for Inclusion took Nick on a coast to coast bike trip from Victoria, BC to St John’s, NFLND; stopping at various locations along the way to speak about Inclusion of all people without bias.
+Nick was able to complete his 8312 km journey on July 25, 2015, after 95 days on his bike.
+Over the course of his ride, Nick spoke to thousands of people on the importance of creating a culture of understanding and acceptance, while raising money for charity.

 Nick is driven by the desire to perpetuate an environment of self-worth, acceptance, and empowerment in communities, schools, businesses, and families.

-Nick is the very proud father of beautiful Brynn, from whom he has learned more than he ever thought imaginable.
-She has been, and continues to be the greatest teacher in his life.
+Nick is the very proud father of beautiful Brynn and Welles, from whom he has learned more than he ever thought imaginable.
+They have been and continue to be the greatest teachers in his life.

 Senior: How Do You Want To Be Remembered ?